home-assistant/developers.home-assistant/docs/auth_permissions.md

 }
 ```

 If a category is ommitted, the user will not have permission to that category.

-When defining a policy, any value at any place can be replaced with `True`, `False` or `None`. `True` means that permission is granted, `False` means that access is denied and `None` means no opinion.
+When defining a policy, any dictionary value at any place can be replaced with `True` or `None`. `True` means that permission is granted and `None` means use default, which is deny access.

-Note that if we apply just a single policy, `False` and `None` result in the same result: access is denied.
-If a user is a member of multiple groups, the permission policies will be merged.
-In that case, a `False` overrules all other values of the other policies and access is denied:

- - `True` merged with `None` becomes `True`
- - `True` merged with `False` becomes `False`

 ## Entities